skyvers/Aged-care/_pages/ch4-bizlets.md

 In this section, we will add more functionality to the Assessment document, to automatically record the date and time that the Assessment record is created.
 To do this we will:

-- Add a new `dateTime` attribute to the Assessment doucument called `assesmentCreatedTime`
+- Add a new `dateTime` attribute to the Assessment document called `assesmentCreatedTime`
 - Add a `Bizlet` for `Assessment` to set the `assesmentCreatedTime` when a new assessment is created and record the user who created the assessment
 - In the `Facility` view, show a `listGrid` of `Residents` at that facility
 - Add a `status` enumeration for Resident with appropriate values (current, discharged, deceased), where the default value is current

-1. Add a new `dateTime` attribute to the Assessment document called `assesmentCreatedTime` - to do this, in the `Assessment.xml` file and add a new attribute as below:
+1. Add a new `dateTime` attribute to the Assessment document called `assesmentCreatedTime` - to do this, in the `Assessment.xml` file, add a new attribute as below:

 ```xml
 <dateTime name="assessmentCreatedTime">